FREQUENTLY ASKED QUESTIONS…

 Do I have to drink Glucola® For gestational diabetes testing?

 No. I mean you can, but you definitely don’t have to.
-Emily offers The Fresh Test® to her clients.
+Emily only offers The Fresh Test® to her clients.
 Around 28 weeks gestation you will be asked to do a simple non-fasting test.
-You will have to arrive about 20 minutes early, so you can mix and drink it up in the waiting room before your prenatal visit.
+You will plan to arrive about 30 minutes early, so you can mix and drink it up in the waiting room before your regular prenatal visit.
 Clear directions will be provided.

 What do you bring to the birth?
 What will I need?
 Do I have to purchase a birth kit?